 Below is some feedback from mentees on the mentoring programme pilot.

 Suma Raj -mentee from Water New Zealand's mentoring programme pilot.

 If you would like more information on the mentoring programme, are interested in volunteering as a mentor, or are interested in being mentored (mentee) then please contact email@example.com

 Water Industry Professionals Association

 The Water Industry Professionals Association (WIPA) provides a continuing professional development and registration programme for water industry professionals.

-Water industry professionals, employed in water/wastewater industry may enrol in the WIPA programme.
-This provides access to WIPA approved courses that enrolees can attend to gain CPD credits that contribute towards registration.
-Once all of the criteria are met enrolees can apply to become a “Registered Water Industry Professional”.
+Water industry professionals, employed in water/wastewater industry may enroll in the WIPA programme.
+This provides access to WIPA approved courses that enrollees can attend to gain CPD credits that contribute towards registration.
+Once all of the criteria are met enrollees can apply to become a “Registered Water Industry Professional”.

-Course providers can have relevant courses listed on the website for enrolees to attend and gain WIPA CPD credits.
+Course providers can have relevant courses listed on the website for enrollees to attend and gain WIPA CPD credits.

 Find out more here.